tomgxz/Kraken/REPORT.md

 <br><br><br><br>
 <br><br><br><br>

   The next page is the colour palette selection system.
-This involves functions for colour temperature adjustment, generation of lighter and darker variants, and storing the variables in a way that the backend can read them.
+This involves functions for colour temperature adjustment, generating lighter and darker variants, and storing the variables so the backend can read them.
 The page would consist of a light or dark mode toggle, faders for certain parameters, and colour pickers for the primary, secondary, and accent colours.
 Without any JavaScript, the page looked like this:

   <img alt="Create A New Site - Page 2" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/4.4_newsite_page2_nojs.png?raw=true" width="600"/>

   The row of 9 mono-chromatic colours at the bottom will be set as the variables `--colors-grey-<100-900>`.
-To display them, it uses an "expanding column" system that I have used previously.
+It uses an "expanding column" system I created in a previous project to display them.
 When a column is hovered, it will "expand open" to reveal text inside.
 When a column is hovered, it looks like this:

   <img alt="Create A New Site - Page 2 - Expanding column demonstration" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/screenshots/development/4.4_newsite_page2_excmerge.png?raw=true" width="600"/>